 Philosophical Research

-Most of my past philosophical work is collected in two books:
+Most of my past philosophical work is collected in three books:

 Nietzsche and the Modern Crisis of the Humanities: This was originally my dissertation, in which I argued that Nietzsche held relativist views that made moral truth appear impossible; but he made a basic mistake in arriving at this nihilistic position.
 His mistake was to hold a particular theory of "culture" that cannot be valid.
 I argued that the same error (and the same unfortunate conclusions) can also be detected in the work of poststructuralists, especially Jacques Derrida, and in the thought of the German-American conservative thinker Leo Strauss.
 I claimed that Strauss was an esoteric Nietzschean, a theme that I also used in my novel.
 Available from Amazon for $18.95.